dhiles/ngx-gridboard/src/ngx-gridboard/README.md

 ### 1.1.13

-- make sure all panels are visible rather than allowing scrollbar
+- when make sure all panels are visible by decrementing lane count when a panel is covered (rather than scrolling) and triggering a responsive lane count update when a full row or column is visible

 ## Author